-3.38 Together with Policy WN9 especially, this will help the future masterplanning work for the regeneration Grid Squares in providing some important parameters to work within.
+- 3.38 Together with Policy WN9 especially, this will help the future masterplanning work for the regeneration Grid Squares in providing some important parameters to work within.
 It is not possible to know precisely how delivering these principles will apply in each Grid Square as this will be a matter for the masterplanning work that will follow but it is acknowledged that the regeneration schemes must be economically and technically viable if they are to succeed.
 The intention here is therefore to ensure that the masterplans begin by seeking to adhere to these principles and only depart from them if it can be clearly shown that this is not possible.

-3.39 The Housing Needs Assessment made a series of recommendations for housing mix policy for the Neighbourhood Plan, based on its analysis of past trends in housing occupation and the forecast demand for housing in the city, and in this part of the city over the next twenty years.

-3.40 Its observations on the current housing stock led it to recommend that any future housing redevelopment and refurbishment projects should aim to deliver a change.
+Whilst financial matters should not compromise the quality of such emerging proposals it is important that proposals are both viable and deliverable.
+In doing so it will be important that all parties concerned share evidence and information so that informed judgements can be made on these matters. - 3.39 The Housing Needs Assessment made a series of recommendations for housing mix policy for the Neighbourhood Plan, based on its analysis of past trends in housing occupation and the forecast demand for housing in the city, and in this part of the city over the next twenty years. - 3.40 Its observations on the current housing stock led it to recommend that any future housing redevelopment and refurbishment projects should aim to deliver a change.
 This is both in terms of type and tenure, and the current stock is relatively narrow compared to other parts of the city.
-The proposed outcome of the policy reflects the desire to see regeneration primarily meet the needs of existing residents, and then to meet wider city needs.

-3.41 However, the communities are concerned that any shifts in housing tenure are not at the cost of existing socially rented homes.
+The proposed outcome of the policy reflects the desire to see regeneration primarily meet the needs of existing residents, and then to meet wider city needs. - 3.41 However, the communities are concerned that any shifts in housing tenure are not at the cost of existing socially rented homes.
 With changes to Government policy, this type of home will become harder to provide in the future.
-It is therefore essential that there is no net loss in the total number of socially rented homes.

-3.42 Redevelopment provides the opportunity to broaden the housing stock in meeting local demand for bungalow housing types.
+It is therefore essential that there is no net loss in the total number of socially rented homes. - 3.42 Redevelopment provides the opportunity to broaden the housing stock in meeting local demand for bungalow housing types.
 It will also create the opportunity to offer serviced plots to custom build projects, delivered on either an individual or community scale.
 This model for house building remains novel in the UK but there are now Government initiatives to increase its popularity, including the encouragement of local plans to make provision for it.
-Policies elsewhere indicate that requiring 5% of the total of new homes is a sensible approach and that the model is best confined to open market homes rather than other tenures.

-3.43 Finally, many of its older residents, many of whom have lived in the area since its start, have expressed a preference to stay in the area for example.
+Policies elsewhere indicate that requiring 5% of the total of new homes is a sensible approach and that the model is best confined to open market homes rather than other tenures. - 3.43 Finally, many of its older residents, many of whom have lived in the area since its start, have expressed a preference to stay in the area for example.
 There is a variety of different housing solutions for older people, providing a range of inter-related housing types and management systems to enable independent living for as long as this is possible and desired by the occupier.
 Although the Housing Needs Survey indicated that there is less of a need for such housing deriving from the local population, Woughton is well located to help meet the needs of the wider city and enable existing local residents to stay in their communities as they grow older.